-Getting big hundreds consistently was Mumbai cricket’s core strength and that seems to have gone missing, writes former India batsman
+Getting big hundreds in Ranji Trophy consistently was Mumbai cricket’s core strength but somehow that seems to have gone missing in recent times, writes the former Indian batsman

 Mumbai: Obviously, various factors will be looked at by the custodians of Mumbai cricket after Mumbai’s ouster from the Ranji Trophy this season.
 The coach getting sacked cannot be ruled out.
 It is a very convenient thing to do to demonstrate that you have taken strong action after the defeat.

 Maharashtra’s Anupam Sanklecha celebrates the wicket of Kaustubh Pawar during their quarter-final against Mumbai at the Wankhede recently.
 The Mumbai batsman scored 244 runs in seven Ranji matches this season at an average of 17.42.
 Pic/Suresh KK

 But whenever one thinks like this, it’s important to note that this gentleman (the coach) never stepped on the cricket field during those matches that were lost.
 He did not face a single ball, nor did he bowl one.
 So how does that make him chiefly responsible for the loss?